-If the remote team is newly formed, team members have to get adjusted to each other.
+In a new remote team, the team members have to adjust to each other.
 It may take from several weeks to a couple of months.

 It is important to understand how other on your team behave and what you can expect from them.
 During that learning period, the manager needs to be patient and accept that others are different and may make mistakes.

 While working from home gives a certain degree of freedom, it can also breed negativity and loneliness.
 Times and times again was the importance of positive reinforcement underscored.